 4. Pens — yes, those things you write with

 In children younger than five, food is the leading cause of choking.
 By kindergarten, kids are far less likely to choke on food.

-But the biggest culprit for older kids might surprise you: pen parts, which account for about 25 percent of choking incidents in older kids.
+But the biggest culprit for older kids might surprise you: pen parts, which account for about 25% of choking incidents in older kids.

 Why are pens dangerous?
-"It's because kids are chewing on pens, or holding the pen in their mouths while they're sitting in class or running around," Jeffe says.
-"They get distracted and end up choking on part of the pen, like the cap or clip."
+Because kids sometimes chew on pens or hold pens in their mouths, they can get distracted and choke on parts of the pen, like the cap or clip.